 Observing the current performance of the roadway system is an important component of assessing the system's needs and planning for its future.
 Despite efforts to reduce roadway congestion, the region's rapid growth and increasing population and limited transportation funding may make congestion worse despite the improvements being recommended in the 2045 MTP and the projects listed in the 2020-2023 TIP as well as future TIPs.
-While all congestion has social, economic, and environmental impacts, congestion that is inconsistent and difficult to predict has greater impacts than congestion have tended to focus on the reliability and predictability of travel as opposed to absolute measures of congestion.
+While all congestion has social, economic, and environmental impacts, congestion that is inconsistent and difficult to predict has greater impacts than congestion that can be readily anticipated.
+With this in mind, federal performance final rules related to congestion have tended to focus on the reliability and predictability of travel as opposed to absolute measures of congestion.
 Reliability is a measure of the variability of travel times.
 When a system is reliable, it means people and goods get to their destinations on-time, nearly every time and are addressed by the following required measures: